blueOkiris/calc/README.md

 ## Usage

-Run `cargo build --release`.
-The executable '%' will be located in the created target/release/ folder.
+Assuming you've installed it correctly, a program called `c` should be in your path.

-From there, you can either get the result of a single expression via `c <expr>` or enter a REPL by just typing `c`.
+From there, you can get the result of a single expression via `c <expr>` or `echo <expr> | c -`, or you enter a REPL by just typing `c`.

 ### Statements